DECEMBER, 2022

 Summary of Part 1:

 "Merle Haggard has always been as deep as it gets," Bob Dylan once said.
 "He's probably one of our greatest living songwriters."
-He died on his 79th birthday—April 6, 2016—at his ranch in Shasta County, California, but his legend lives on, and it's the subject of a new biography by Marc Eliot, who has told the stories of celebrities ranging from Cary Grant and Clint Eastwood to the Eagles and protest folksinger/songwriter Phil Ochs.
-It's entitled
+He died on his 79th birthday—April 6, 2016—at his ranch in Shasta County, California, but his legend lives on, and it's the subject of a new biography by Marc Eliot, who has told the stories of celebrities ranging from

-THE HAG: The Life, Times, and Work of Merle Haggard.
+The Life, Times, and Work of Merle Haggard.

 Merle Ronald Haggard was born on the morning of April 6, 1937, in Bakersfield, California.
 His father, the multi-talented and ambitious Jim Haggard, had been a popular fiddler during his youth in Oklahoma at local dances and weddings, and it soon became obvious that his penchant for music had been passed on to his infant son.
 Lying in his bassinet, Merle would keep time with his feet whenever country music played on the radio.